I. Degrees Granted by New York State Department of Education.

 V. The court and realtime reporting program is approved by the National Court Reporters Association.
 This approval indicates that this program has met the general requirements and minimum standards established by the Board on Approved Reporter Training of the National Court Reporters Association [8224 Old Courthouse Rd., Vienna, VA 22182-3808; 800-272-6272].

 VI.
-The associate nursing program at Alfred State College, SUNY College of Technology, located in Alfred, NY is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326 (404)975-5000.
+The associate nursing program at Alfred State College, SUNY College of Technology, located in Alfred, NY is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326 (404) 975-5000, www.acenursing.org.
 The most recent accreditation decision made by the ACEN Board of Commissioners for the associate nursing program is Continuing Accreditation.
-Alfred State's baccalaureate degree program in nursing is accredited by the Commission on Collegiate Nursing Education (CCNE) [One Dupont Circle, NW Suite 530, Washington, DC 20036; 202-887-6791].
+View the public information disclosed by the ACEN regarding this program at http://www.acenursing.com/accreditedprograms/programsearch.htm.
+Alfred State's baccalaureate degree program in nursing is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, ph.
+202-887-6791.
+Both the AAS and BS in Nursing Programs are registered by the New York State Education Department.

 VII.
 The health information technology program is accredited by the Commission on the Accreditation for Health Informatics and Information Management (CAHIIM) [233 N. Michigan Ave., 21st Floor, Chicago, IL 60601-5800, 312-233-1100, www.cahiim.org/].
 CAHIIM is an independent accrediting organization that enforces quality accreditation standards for health informatics and health information management (HIM) educational programs through accreditation.
 CAHIIM accredits associate and baccalaureate degree programs in health information management, and master's degree programs in the health informatics and health information management professions.
 CAHIIM is recognized by the Council for Higher Education and Accreditation (CHEA) [One Dupont Circle NW, Suite 510, Washington, DC 20036, 202-955-6126, firstname.lastname@example.org].
 CHEA is a nationally recognized non-governmental higher education organization that undertakes recognition of accrediting bodies.